 Nobody, especially the five Waldos, could ever have imagined that such a widespread movement would sprout from their after-school pastime.
 Although they never intended to give voice to the marijuana movement, the Waldoes are happy with their legacy.
 Without even meaning to, they secured their place in marijuana history as unwitting leaders of a movement.

 Even so, the Waldos enjoy seeing what was once their code word become an open secret and “private” joke.
 The term has evolved into both a stoner holiday and a pop culture phenomenon, much to their enjoyment.

-Examples of this are featured in both small daily references and larger, more prominent ones.
+Examples are featured in small daily references and larger, more prominent ones.
 For instance, all of the clocks in Quentin Tarantino’s Pulp Fiction are purposefully set to 4:20.
 In fact, the 420 phenomenon has gone far enough that the California bill legalizing medical marijuana was codified as SB420.

 We take our music-focused treatment for addiction very seriously, so we are going to hold our content to the same precision standards.
 Recovery Unplugged’s editorial process involves our editing safeguard and our ideals.
 Read our Editorial Process.